SRombauts/SQLiteCpp/README.md

 ### Depandancies:

 - a STL implementation (even an old one, like those provided with VC6/eVC4 should work)
 - exception support (the class Exception inherit from std::runtime_error)
 - the SQLite library, either by linking to it dynamicaly or staticaly (libsqlite3-dev under Linux), or by adding its source file in your project code base (source code provided in src/sqlite3 for Windows).

+### Installation:

-To use it in your project, you only need to add the 10 SQLiteC++ source files in your project code base (not the main.cpp example file).
+To use this wrappers, you need to add the 10 SQLiteC++ source files from the src/ directory in your project code base, and compile/link against the sqlite library.

 ## Getting started
 ### About SQLite:

 SQLite is a library that implements a serverless transactional SQL database engine.
 It is the most widely deployed SQL database engine in the world.
 The source code for SQLite is in the public domain.